 The head of the Central Election Commission (CEC), Ella Pamfilova, has called on legislators to establish rules for the use of artificial intelligence (AI) in elections.
-She noted that current legislation does not account for the risks associated with this technology.
+She noted that current legislation does not take into account the risks associated with this technology.

 Pamfilova spoke at the "Territory of Meanings" forum in the Senezh management workshop.
-She warned that the upcoming election campaign may see the spread of deepfakes and fake materials created using AI.
-This could affect confidence in the election results.
+She warned that deepfakes and fake materials created with AI may be spread during the upcoming election campaign.
+This could affect confidence in the voting results.

 What can this lead to?
 To undermining the legitimacy of elections, when it is possible to simulate possible violations and falsifications <...>.
 I am sure that we will cope, but a systemic legislation that goes far beyond the electoral processes is already ripe, it is simply knocking on our door.